Katya Henry Flaunts Curvy Booty In Thong Swimsuit On Instagram

 “Giirrrlllll, you are flawless!!” exclaimed a fourth social media user.

 The stunner also flaunted her curves in another Instagram update that she posted on February 25.
 That time, she rocked a bikini and posted a video of herself getting flirty and showing off her figure.
-Katya alternated between sitting and crouching in front of the camera to standing up and facing her back to the camera.
-At one point, she got down and shook her hips and booty for her fans to see and leaned forward before the video ended.
+Katya alternated between sitting and crouching in front of the camera and standing up and turning her back to it.
+At one point, she got down and shook her hips and booty for her fans to see, leaning forward before the video ended.